withastro/roadmap/proposals/0053-responsive-images.md

 export const getWidths = ({
   width,
   layout,
-  breakpoints,
+  // See below for the default list breakpoints = DEFAULT_RESOLUTIONS, originalWidth,
 }: {
   width?: number;
-  layout: Layout;
+  layout: ImageLayout;
   breakpoints?: Array<number>;
+  originalWidth?: number;
 }): Array<number> => {
+  const smallerThanOriginal = (w: number) =>
+    !originalWidth || w <= originalWidth;

   if (layout === "full-width") {
-    return breakpoints;
+    return breakpoints.filter(smallerThanOriginal);
   }

   if (!width) {
     return [];
   }
   const doubleWidth = width * 2;
+  const maxSize = originalWidth
+    ?
+Math.min(doubleWidth, originalWidth)
+    : doubleWidth;
   if (layout === "fixed") {
+    // If the image is larger than the original, only include the original width
+    // Otherwise, include the image width and the double-resolution width, unless
+    // the double-resolution width is larger than the original return originalWidth && width > originalWidth
+      ? [originalWidth]
-    return [width, doubleWidth];
+      : [width, maxSize];
   }
   if (layout === "responsive") {
+    return (
-    return [
+      [
         // Always include the image at 1x and 2x the specified width width,
         doubleWidth,
+        ...breakpoints,
+      ]
+        // Sort the resolutions in ascending order .sort((a, b) => a - b)
-      // Filter out any resolutions that are larger than the double-resolution image ...breakpoints.filter((w) => w < doubleWidth),
+        // Filter out any resolutions that are larger than the double-resolution image or source image .filter((w) => w <= maxSize)
-    ];
+    );
   }

   return [];